Phone (207) 546-2337 E-Mail: firstname.lastname@example.org

 THE ENGLISHMAN'S BED AND BREAKFAST

 The Englishman’s Bed and Breakfast has a beautiful setting on the bank of the Narraguagus River, a once noted Salmon/Trout River in the tidewater village of Cherryfield, Maine.
-At the front of the house, a formal perennial flower garden is underway.
-Beyond the lawn and semi-circular driveway is a screened-in gazebo and a kitchen garden, with raised beds and other plantings including grapes, raspberries and other fruit trees.
-Below the house, along the river there is a wilderness area where bald eagles often perch in the trees.
+At the front of the house is a formally laid out perennial flower garden with classical urns.
+North of the house and semi-circular driveway is a screened-in gazebo and a vegetable garden with raised beds, as well as other plantings including grape vines, raspberries and several fruit trees.
+Below the house, along the river banks, there is our wild area where bald eagles and ospreys perch in the old trees in the spring.

 Your hosts, Peter and Kathy Winham, first met in York, England on an archaeological excavation.
 Both have worked on many an excavation in England, Europe and the USA.
 Peter is the Englishman and worked as a professional archaeologist in South Dakota for 24 years.
-Kathy has worked and has lived in several, of the New England states.
-She attended Queens University, Ontario and has also worked as an archaeologist and picture framer.
-We have two sons, Ilya, who is working on his Ph.D. at the University of Minnesota; and Dale who graduated from the Hotel School at Cornell University in May, 2006.
+Kathy grew up in several of the Northeastern and New England states.
+She attended Queens University in Ontario, Canada, and has also worked in archaeology and picture framing.
+We have two married sons, and a grandson, in different states.

-We are also pleased to serve and sell our own brand of Estate quality teas,
+We are also pleased to serve and sell our own brand of Estate quality loose teas, as well as quality tea bags and accessories for brewing tea.
+"Teas of Cherryfield" is our second home-based business.

 We are a non-smoking establishment.